 Object and Shape Detection

-3D data acquisition and automated data interpretation
+3D data acquisition and automated data analysis

 In the »Object and Shape Detection« business unit, systems are developed for 3D detection of the geometry and location of objects.
 As a rule, the detection takes place from moving platforms and extends over a wide distance range – from tenths of a millimeter to the 100-meter range.
 The focus is on the research and development of very fast and robust measuring systems based on time-of-flight measurement technology or camera systems.